MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/manage-serviceaccounts.md

 ### Preparing container host for non-domain-joined container host use case

-When using gMSA for Windows containers on non-domain-joined container hosts, each container host must have a plugin for ccg.exe installed which will be used to retrieve the portable user account and credentials specified in the previous step.
-Plugins are unique to the secret store used to protect the portable user account credentials.
-For example, different plugins would be needed to store account credentials in Azure Key Vault versus in a Kubernetes secret store.
+When using gMSA for Windows containers on non-domain-joined container hosts, each container host must have a plug-in for ccg.exe installed which will be used to retrieve the portable user account and credentials specified in the previous step.
+Plug-ins are unique to the secret store used to protect the portable user account credentials.
+For example, different plug-ins would be needed to store account credentials in Azure Key Vault versus in a Kubernetes secret store.

-Windows does not currently offer a built-in, default plugin.
-Installation instructions for a plugins will be implementation specific.
-For more information on creating and registering plugins for ccg.exe please refer to the [ICcgDomainAuthCredentials interface](/windows/win32/api/ccgplugins/nn-ccgplugins-iccgdomainauthcredentials).
+Windows does not currently offer a built-in, default plug-in.
+Installation instructions for plug-ins will be implementation specific.
+For more information on creating and registering plug-ins for ccg.exe, see [ICcgDomainAuthCredentials interface](/windows/win32/api/ccgplugins/nn-ccgplugins-iccgdomainauthcredentials).

 ## Create a credential spec

 A credential spec file is a JSON document that contains metadata about the gMSA account(s) you want a container to use.
-By keeping the identity configuration separate from the container image, you can change which gMSA the container uses by simply swapping the credential spec file, no code changes necessary.
+By keeping the identity configuration separate from the container image, you can change which gMSA the container uses by simply swapping the credential spec file, no code changes are necessary.

 The credential spec file is created using the [CredentialSpec PowerShell module](https://aka.ms/credspec) on a domain-joined machine.
-Once you've created the file, you can copy it to other container hosts or your container orchestrator.
+Once you've created the file, you can copy it to other container hosts or to your container orchestrator.
 The credential spec file does not contain any secrets, such as the gMSA password, since the container host retrieves the gMSA on behalf of the container.

 Docker expects to find the credential spec file under the **CredentialSpecs** directory in the Docker data directory.
 In a default installation, you'll find this folder at `C:\ProgramData\Docker\CredentialSpecs`.